YihengYe/DSC180A-replication/README.md

 - python 3.8
 - pandas 1.1.0

+CSV structure:
+the csvs at data/csvs contains those coloumns: article (the article where edit happend), time , revert(0 means no revert, 1 means revert), version, and user (editor).
+Each contains 100000 rows for the sake of memory consumption.

 Code, Purpose, and Guideline:

 - run.py: getting light-dump data and transfered them into csvs that are 100000 rows each from WikiWarMonitor(http://wwm.phy.bme.hu/),